johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 ### `sizerank` _number_

 The `sizerank` field is included in label layers where points or lines have been derived from polygons, such as `poi_label`, `natural_label`, `airport_label`.
 It lets you style & filter based on the size of a feature relative to the current zoom level.
-The largest objects are given `sizerank=0`, and points are given `sizerank=16`.
+The tileset gives the largest objects `sizerank=0`, and gives points `sizerank=16`.

 A single feature will have a changing sizerank as you zoom in and the relative size of the feature increases.
 For example, a park might have a `sizerank` of 9 at z11, 6 at z12, and 2 at z13.